AlveeM/ny_taxi_rides_azure/README.md

   <div style="margin-top: 10px; margin-bottom: 20px"><img src="./images/step-02.png" width="900px" height="auto"/></div>
 - Click on "Run" and then on "Quick Run" to trigger the flow.
   <div style="margin-top: 10px;"><img src="./images/step-03.png" width="900px" height="auto"/></div>

+## Running Locally with Jupyter Notebook

+After activating the environment with `conda`, open the `exploration.ipynb` file and click on "Run All" to populate the `data/result_exploration` folder with the output data.

+It will also read the local files in the same notebook.

 ## Scalability & Performance